 I encourage you to take the Burning Hearts 21-Day Adventure by (1) giving one hour of each day to God in prayer and Bible reading, (2) committing to live in this culture in complete sobriety and purity, and (3) asking God to give you at least one person to share the Gospel, for whom you will be responsible to lead to Christ.
 It is quite a counter-cultural and life-changing adventure!

-Finally, if you would like to invest in Burning Hearts, Inc., we are a non-profit student organization and your gift is tax-deductible.
+Finally, if you would like to invest in Burning Hearts, Inc., it is non-profit organization.
+Your donation is tax-deductible.
 Simply click here to give online today (in $100 increments) and join me in reaching our nation's leaders with the Burning Hearts challenge.

 firstname.lastname@example.org / 800.444.6189